oktetlabs/test-environment/CONTRIBUTING.md

 `Tested-by:` means that the reviewer has tried the changeset or entire patch series, checked that it does the job and found no regressions.

+#### Breaking changes

+A change is breaking if testsuites using some part of TE need to be updated, or else they would not compile, would crash or misbehave.

+The presence of a breaking change must be indicated by the `Breaks:` trailer containing a description of what exactly was broken.
+It may be a reference to a particular symbol, a particular header or some other info that is sufficient for testsuite maintainers to assess whether they are affected by the change.

+Changes that are generally non-breaking:

+ - documentation and style changes
+ - changes that do not affect the public API, e.g. if a better algorithm or a more robust implementation is employed
+ - bugfixes (if a function crashed on some inputs and now it returns a proper error code, no user of this function is broken)
+ - addition of new modules, provided they do not introduce new build dependencies
+ - addition of new API functions to existing modules
+ - addition of new fields to existing structures, when the exact binary layout of a structure is not important
+ - backward-compatible changes in function signatures and object types (e.g. a replacement of `long long` to `int64_t`)

+Changes that are generally breaking:

+ - introduction of new build dependencies
+ - removal of existing modules
+ - removal of public API elements
+ - changes in function signatures (addition or removal of parameters, type changes)
+ - addition of function attributes, such as `format` or `deprecated`

 #### Example